You need an individual guarantee or Customs Comprehensive Guarantee (CCG) authorisation to enter goods into a customs procedure and defer duty.

 CCG waivers and reductions

 There are some circumstances where a CCG can be reduced or waived.
 The guarantee requirement could be reduced to 50%, 30%, or a waiver for potential debts.
+When you complete questionnaire CCG1a you need to select the level of guarantee you’re applying for.
 HMRC will assess your eligibility for these.

-A CCG may be waived when your potential debt reference amount for the import or export duty to be secured doesn’t go over the current statistical threshold, which is set at 1,000 euros or £750 in the UK.
+A CCG may be waived when your potential debt reference amount for the import or export duty to be secured does not go over the current statistical threshold, which is set at 1,000 euros or £873 in the UK.
 This amount is reviewed on a regular basis.

 The waiver will apply for full authorisations only in the following customs procedures: